 The study of life.

 The sum of all chemical reactions carried out in an organism.
+Almost all energy used by living organisms is captured from sunlight.

-Passing of traits from parents to offspring.
+The passing of traits from parent to offspring.

-A change in DNA of a gene.
+A change in the DNA of a gene.

 A group of genetically similar organisms that can produce fertile offspring.